When it comes to sunscreen, pilots have different requirements to your everyday vacationer.

 It doesn’t offer quite as high protection (UVA 46) but is still sufficient to protect you from harmful UVA rays as you fly.

-The formula is lightweight, fast-absorbing, non-greasy, and suitable for sensitive skin.
+The formula was lightweight, fast-absorbing, and left a non-greasy finish when I applied it, and I found it to be suitable for my sensitive skin.

 Easiest to Use: Neutrogena Ultra Sheer Sunscreen Stick